-The MX-30, which starts from £28,550 following the removal of the Government grant, looks striking for a start.
-It’s most obvious rivals are the MINI Electric and the Honda e, both of which are thoroughly modern but have cutesy retro styling.
+The MX-30, which starts from £31,250, looks striking for a start.
+Its most obvious rivals are the MINI Electric, Fiat 500e and the Honda e, both of which are thoroughly modern but have cutesy retro styling.
 The Mazda instead has a futuristic SUV-like look and pillarless doors, just like a BMW i3.

 The other element the MX-30 shares with the MINI and Honda is a surprisingly small battery.
-At 35.5 kWh it is noticeably smaller than rivals such as the Kia e-Niro’s 64kWh.
-For comparison, the newer VW ID.3 will start at 45kWh and offer up to 77kWh in the top version.
+At 35.5 kWh it is noticeably smaller than rivals such as the Corsa Electric's 45kWh.
+The cheaper MG ZS, which also shares a modern SUV shape, has a 72kWh battery and more than twice as much range.

 This will inevitably cause a few raised eyebrows as it results in a range which is far below the average at 124 miles.
-A Renault Zoe will go twice as far between charges.
+Even the aged Renault Zoe will go twice as far between charges.
 But Mazda claims this is 'right sizing', representing plenty of range for the average motorist.
-It also means the car is attractively priced and light compared to rivals.
+It also means the car is comparatively inexpensive and light compared to some rivals.